C-N-G/swtc-site/vault/Characteristics/Obnoxious.md

 ---
-module: Placeholder
+module: Body Horror
-attributes: Placeholder
 flavour text: “Placeholder”
 ---
 ## Ability
-The first person (not yourself) to choose you with an ability becomes [[malfunctioning]].
+The first person (not yourself) to choose you with an ability becomes [[Malfunctioning]].

-## Setup Effects
-Placeholder setup effects.
-This text here should be filled with the exact text of the setup effects.

 ## Examples
 - Placeholder Example.